ryosuzuki/homepage/content/projects/realitysketch.md

 To make the existing line segments responsive, the user can bind variables between two elements.
 The parameter of a static line segment can be bound to another variable.
 For example, suppose the user has a variable named angle for a dynamic line segment.
 When the user taps the label of another angle of the static line segment, the system shows a popup to let the user enter the variable name.
 If the entered variable name matches an existing name, the angle of the static line segment will be dynamically bound to the existing parameter

-Similarly, the user can define a constraint by typing a function of existing variable.
+Similarly, the user can define a constraint by typing a function of an existing variable.
 For example, consider the user wants to draw the bisector of the angle formed by a dynamic line segment.
 The user can first draw a line and an arc between the line and the base line.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">